readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 a society exchanges its products of labour and therewith equates them.

 Every commodity needs a use-value.
-Only when there is need in society for a thing, it may be used to attract the interest if other members of society.
+Only when there is need in society for a thing, it may be used to attract the interest of other members of society.
 However, the usefulness of a thing cannot be quantified.
 If I want to sit down on a table with five people then I need a table and five chairs.
 Four chairs do not satisfy this need, six chairs do not offer more usefulness for this purpose than five.
 The standpoint "at least I have three chairs, then only two people need to sit on the floor" is an expression of managing scarcity and not an expression that five chairs satisfy a need better than three.
-Five satisfy my need, three don't.
+Five satisfy my need, three do not.
 More generally, if we compare the usefulness of different use-values then the statement that a bicycle would be more useful than lunch is pretty absurd.
 If I am hungry a bicycle does not help, if I want to get from A to B lunch is of no help.